markchalloner/git-semver/README.md

 #### Disabling

-Change log checking can be disabled by changing the [Configuration] setting:
+Change log checking can be disabled by changing the [configuration](#configuration) setting:

 ``` bash
 CHANGELOG_CHECK=0